 Medical Licensure Policy

-Applicants are required to possess a current, valid, and unrestricted license to practice medicine in at least one jurisdiction in the United States, its territories, or Canada.
-Evidence of unrestricted licensure in the state or states in which the physician practices will be required prior to issuance of the certificate.
+Prior to the issuance of certification, applicants must report and attest to the possession of a current, valid, and unrestricted license to practice medicine in at least one jurisdiction in the United States, its territories, or Canada.

 If any license currently held by the candidate is restricted or qualified in any way, the applicant must provide full details of the restriction or qualification.
 The ABPMR may, in its sole discretion, determine whether to investigate any questions relating to the applicant’s licensure status.
 The ABPMR reserves the right to approve or deny the application after review.
 Read the complete ABPMR Licensure Policy for more information.